-To accommodate this, Epson places a Boundary EQ dial on the back of the subwoofer with five settings to accommodate where the projector is placed relative to the screen and surrounding walls.
+To accommodate this, Epson places a Boundary EQ dial on the back of the subwoofer with five settings to adjust where the projector is placed relative to the screen and surrounding walls.

-Systems also ships with mount brackets, 17 meters of HDMI cable, amplifier coupler, an equipment cabinet that houses the subwoofer and a couple of additional components, and an MX350 universal remote control.
+Systems also ship with mount brackets, 17 meters of HDMI cable, amplifier coupler, an equipment cabinet that houses the subwoofer and a couple of additional components, and an MX350 universal remote control.